nircoe/soundcoe/README.md

 soundcoe::initialize("./audio", 32, soundcoe::UNLIMITED_CACHE);
 ```

-**Development Tip**: Use `soundcoe::UNLIMITED_CACHE` during testing to measure your game's peak audio memory usage, then set an appropriate limit for your target platforms.
+Development tip: Use `soundcoe::UNLIMITED_CACHE` during testing to measure your game's peak audio memory usage, then set an appropriate limit for your target platforms.

 ### Scene Management
 ```cpp